Two Modes of Reading

 - Now you can form your own ideas and theories.
 What parts of the author’s ideas do you agree with?
 What parts would you revise?
 What is your perspective?

 You can facilitate your process of two-modal reading by writing in a log.
-Although you are marking up your text in the margins as you read, the log is a place for longer responses and discussions.
+Although you may be marking up your text in the margins as you read, the log is a place for longer responses and discussions.

 The log is helpful for keeping track of your ideas.
 You may begin by writing down quotations from the text that you feel are important or have comments about.
 Your first impressions and reactions to the text can also go into the log.
 You can use this space to help clarify the author’s ideas by writing about them in your own words.
 Finally, you will be questioning and discussing the text, making connections, and exploring your own ideas.